yanmendes/polyflow/README.md

 `polyflow` is a semantic data mediator.
 The main goal of `polyflow` is to create more accessible data models to users that need to use queries as part of their routine but aren't technology experts, such as researchers, PMs and marketing analysts.
 Consider the following:

 Imagine that two reaserchers, Bob and Alice, share the same research field and tackle the problem using computer simulations.
-Simulations are usually structured as **[workflows](#references)** that have some inputs, a sequence of programs that transform them and generate some output.
-But how do they compare their data, pipelines and results since they use different orchestrators for their workflows?
+Simulations are usually structured as **[workflows (Wfs)](#references)** that have some **inputs**, a **sequence of programs** that transform them and generate some **output**.
+Researchers usually use a tool to orchestrate, automate and control their Wfs.
+Such tools are called [Workflow Management Systems (WFMSs)](#references)

-Each orchestrator, or [Workflow Management Systems (WFMSs)](#references), have their own implementation and storing mechanism.
-These tools offer exports of raw data in a structured way (such as relational and non-relational databases) so that reasearchers can query and analyze their findings.
+Each WfMS have their **own storing mechanism** and **conceptual representation** of WFs since they may have been built for an specific domain (e.g. [terra.bio](https://terra.bio/)).
+These tools often offer exports of raw data in a structured way (such as logs and Relational Databases (RDbs)) so reasearchers can query and analyze their findings.
+But how do Bob and Alice compare their inputs, pipelines and results since they use different orchestrators for their WFs?

-Coming back to Bob and Alice's scenario, since they use different WFMSs, the exported data may not be compatible for comparison right away.
-In other words, there might be different logical representations (data stores) or even different conceptual models. `polyflow` was designed to solve this problem in a simple way.
+In other words, exported data by different WfMSs may not be compatible for comparison right away since there might be different logical representations (logs vs RDbs) or even different conceptual models. `polyflow` was designed to solve this problem in a very user-friendly way.

-Imagine that Bob and Alice are interested in **how much time** their pipelines take.
+Imagine that Bob and Alice want to compare **how much time** each step of their pipelines take.
 Let's assume Bob uses [Kepler](https://kepler-project.org/) to orchestrate his workflow while Alice uses [Swift/T](http://swift-lang.org/Swift-T/).
 The image below shows the entities in each WFMS's data model that capture such information.

 ![alt text](./resources/bob-alice-model.png)